Wireless Network Access

 The PC-Devices network is limited to internet access only.
 It cannot access any internal campus resources other than those that can be accessed off campus (such as email, Sakai, CyberFriar, and the college website).
 It can only see other devices on campus if they are also connected to PC-Devices.
 If you wish for your device to have more access than this, which is not generally necessary to receive the full user experience from these devices, you should connect it via Ethernet.

 - Look up the MAC address of the device you wish to connect to PC-Devices.

-- From another device (your computer or mobile device, but not the one you need to connect), visit the Device Registration system and log in with your network username and password.
-If you are doing this from a residence hall, use this link for the Device Registration system.
+- From another device (your computer or mobile device, but not the one you need to connect), visit the Device Registration (on-campus only) system and log in with your network username and password.

 - Fill out and submit the form.

 - Once it has been submitted successfully, you should restart your registered device.

 - Connect your device to the PC-Devices wireless network.